-A reverse proxy, by nature, will cache only from one website.
-Therefore, knowing the access pattern of a given website will help tremendously in selecting an appropriate reverse proxy server.
-For example, knowing the total storage requirement of a website, and taking a factor (for example, 10 percent) of the most commonly accessed objects will result in approximate disk capacity in a reverse proxy cache.
+A reverse proxy will cache only from one Web site.
+Knowing the access pattern of a given Web site will help tremendously in selecting an appropriate reverse proxy server.
+For example, knowing the total storage requirement of a Web site and taking a factor (10 percent) of the most commonly accessed objects, will result in approximate disk capacity in a reverse proxy cache.
 Taking another factor of the disk capacity will result in approximate memory capacity.
-TaskSmart C4000 Models 40 and 50 servers both have 1 GB of memory, and they have similar reverse proxy benchmark results because the benchmark load test is more memory-centric.
+For example, assuming the size of all the objects for a Web site is 200 GB and 10 percent of this Web site is accesses 90 percent of the time.
+Since 20 GB of this Web site is commonly accessed, and should be cached, a proxy cache server with disk cache size of at least 20 GB will be sufficient from a storage perspective.
+Models 40 and 50 both have 1 GB of memory and they have similar reverse proxy benchmark results because the benchmark load test is more memory-centric.